shaynarang/lp_test/README.md

 This application handles uploading and parsing of files in the following proprietary format.
 It accounts for additional spaces and new lines.
 It has been deployed to Heroku at http://lonelyplanettest.herokuapp.com/.

-"[section name 1]
+[section name 1]</br>
-key: value
+key: value</br>
-key2 : value
+key2 : value</br>

-[section name 2]
+[section name 2]</br>
-key3: value that is too long for one line, so we wrap onto a second line and continue by using any whitespace character in the first column."
+key3: value that is too long for one line, so we wrap onto a second line</br>
+and continue by using any whitespace character in the first column.

 ## Purpose:

-Get a gig with a cool company.
+Get a cool gig with a cool company.

 ## Features:
 <ol>